 The investigation did not intersect any soils that would exhibit actual or potential acid sulfate soil characteristics.
-The results of the laboratory testing of the soils within or adjacent to the footprint of the anticipated excavation indicated minimal acidity, well below the level required for action criteria in the Acid Sulfate Soils Manual.
-No groundwater was encountered to well below the proposed excavation level, therefore no dewatering will be required.
-It is therefore considered that the proposed excavation will have no impact on Acid Sulfate soils within or adjacent to the site.
+The results of the laboratory testing of the soils within or adjacent to the footprint of the

 The laboratory test results indicate that Acid Sulfate Soils are not present within the soils on site.
-Therefore according to the Acid Sulphate Soils Management Advisory Committee (ASSMAC), a management plan will not be required.
+Therefore, according to the Acid Sulphate Soils Management Advisory Committee (ASSMAC), a management plan will not be required.